 The Future of Cars Brings Big Changes

 Visions of flying cars driving through futuristic cities may seem like the backdrop to every sci-fi film, but the future is a lot closer than you think.
 In fact, the future of cars is already a work in progress.
 While you may not see hovering vehicles on the streets anytime soon, you will see other impressive feats of mobility technology.
-From autonomous-driving cars to hydrogen fuel-cells to fully electric engines, we're already seeing a shift in the auto industry.
+From autonomous-driving cars to hydrogen fuel-cells to fully electric powertrains, we're already seeing a shift in the auto industry.
 Here's what we're noticing.

 Electricity Fuels the Future of Cars